nsg-ethz/mini_internet_project/README.md

 If you want to use this platform for your networking class, we recommend that you spent some time understanding the code and how we build the mini-Internet, and we recommend you to try it first before using it with actual students.
 We assume no responsibility or liability for any problem you may encounter while using the platform.

+### License

+This project is licensed under the MIT License as of March 25, 2025.
+See [LICENSE](./LICENSE) and [RELICENSED.md](./RELICENSED.md) for details.

+The Docker container includes an unmodified script (`bgpsimple.pl`) that is licensed under the **GNU General Public License v3 (GPLv3)**.
+While the rest of the project is under the MIT License, users and redistributors of the Docker container must comply with the terms of the GPLv3 for that component.

+See [THIRD_PARTY_LICENSES.md](./THIRD_PARTY_LICENSES.md) for more information.